The Saskatchewan Virtual War Memorial

 Goals for the Future

 There is a great deal of information yet to be added to the Saskatchewan Virtual War Memorial.
-The database has been built up of various spreadsheets and databases owned by Mr. Bill Barry.
+The database has been built up of various spreadsheets and databases owned by the late Mr. Bill Barry.
 Programs can be written to automate linking much of the information, yet there is still much that must be linked manually, which is a time-consuming task.
-Although the web site database is in good shape, there is still some manual effort required to get include some new information and links.
+Although the web site database is in good shape, there is still some manual effort required to include new information and links.
 So, you may want to check back periodically for updated information.